experiment-games/experiment-source/docs/libraries/Resources/AddFile.md

   library: Resources
   function: AddFile
   realm: server
-  description: "Add a file to the list of resources so it's downloaded when players connect to the server."
+  description: "Add a file to the list of resources so it's downloaded when players connect to the server.
+For convenience .vmt and .mdl will also add the related .vtf/.png/.jpg and model files (.vvd, .ani, .dx80.vtx, .dx90.vtx, .sw.vtx, .phy) with the same name.
+It will warn for each missing file."

   arguments:
     - name: "filePath"